 Eggs are packed full of valuable nutrients that improve several aspects of canine health, including 6 grams of protein per egg.
 Some vitamins and minerals include:

-- Riboflavin—this vitamin converts carbs into fuel, increasing energy.
+• Riboflavin—this vitamin aids in the conversion of nutrients into fuel, increasing energy.

 We should note that while eggs can be very beneficial to many canines, some might develop sensitivities to it.
-Also, you should never offer raw eggs to your dog, as they can still carry salmonella that can make your dog sick.
+Also, you should never offer unpasteurized raw eggs to your dog, as they can still carry Salmonella.

 2. Fish

 Fish is a wholesome protein to add to your dog’s diet anytime.
-Fish is high in protein, but very low fat, so it’s a perfect protein booster for dogs who need a moderate-calorie diet.
+Certain species of fish are high in protein but low in fat, so these can be perfect protein-booster options for dogs that need a moderate-calorie diet.

 Fish is packed with powerful nutrients that improve overall health—not just for the sake of protein.
 Some important nutrients in fish include:

-- Phosphorus—helps the body develop strong bones and protein.
+• Phosphorus—helps the body develop strong bones and healthy metabolism.

 3. Poultry